-Shoreland Lutheran High School is owned and operated by a Federation of Wisconsin Synod Lutheran churches in Southeastern Wisconsin and Northeastern Illinois for the purpose of giving a Christ-centered education to the children of Federation members.
-The school may also open its doors to any non-federation family interested in educating their children in a Christian environment.
-All students are to attend the daily devotions and religion classes.
+Shoreland Lutheran High School is owned and operated by a Federation of Wisconsin Synod Lutheran churches in Southeastern Wisconsin and Northeastern Illinois for the purpose of giving a Christ-centered education.
+All students are to attend the daily chapel devotions and religion classes.